josch/img2pdf/README.md

 ----------

-PDF is able to embed JPEG and JPEG2000 images as they are without re-encoding them (and hence loosing quality) but I was missing a tool to do this automatically, thus I wrote this piece of python code.
+PDF is able to embed JPEG and JPEG2000 images as they are without re-encoding them (and hence losing quality) but I was missing a tool to do this automatically, thus I wrote this piece of python code.

 If you know how to embed JPEG and JPEG2000 images into a PDF container without